Categories

 Crochet Kitchen Towel Pattern Notes

 • This crochet hand towel measures 10.5 inches wide and 17.5 inches long.
-The towel is worked lengthwise and size can be easily adjusted by chaining more or less for the length (any even amount of chains) and by working more or fewer rows to make it wider or narrower.
+The towel is worked lengthwise, and size can be easily adjusted by chaining more or less for the length (any even number of chains) and by working more or fewer rows to make it wider or narrower.

-• I you want to make your towel wider, you can add more rows in the middle section (white).
+• If you want to make your towel wider, you can add more rows in the middle section (white).

 • I used a slightly larger crochet hook for the foundation chain to make the chain less tight.